 The Swedish Environmental Protection Agency has also issued regulations on an exemption from the ban, which means that lead shot may be used in certain types of shooting sports at international level.

-You will find further information on the exemption from certain types of shooting sports at international level in the Swedish Environmental Protection Agency Regulations (NFS 2010:9).
+You will find the exemption from certain types of shooting sports at international level in the Swedish Environmental Protection Agency Regulations (NFS 2010:9, 21a§).
 (In Swedish only) External link.

 New and impending restriction within the EU

 The European Commission has decided on a ban on the use of lead gunshot in or within a hundred meters of wetland areas.
-The ban also covers carrying any such gunshots while out wetland shooting or as part of going wetland shooting.
-The rules have been incorporated in Annex XVII (post 63) of the REACH Regulation and apply in all countries within the EU/EEA from 16 February 2023.
+The definition of wetland in the new EU restriction means that larger areas are covered compared to the current Swedish ban.
+The EU ban also covers the carrying of shotgun ammunition when shooting in wetlands or on the way to or from shooting in wetlands.
+The rules have been included in Annex XVII (post 63) of the REACH Regulation and apply in all countries within the EU/EEA from 16 February 2023.

 Work is also underway to extend the restriction of lead in ammunition for hunting and to restrict lead in ammunition for sport shooting and in fishing tackle.